 Guess what?
 It’s totally normal to be nervous before a speech.
 Actually it’s!
 We are genetically programmed to be fearful of strangers & groups of people.
 Not so long ago the chance of strangers trying to do you some harm was very likely.
 We hung out in tribes.
 Other tribes were competition.
 Yeah.
 So fight or flight is the normal way to react to giving presentations.
 It’s up to us to change that.
 It’s up to us to actually learn how to not be nervous.
 Here’s how.

-Thirdly, pick a song that really motivates you and actually walk onto the stage with that song in your head.
+3. Pick a song that really motivates you and actually walk onto the stage with that song in your head.
 Literally stepping to the beat.
 (Subtly) Dancing onto the stage.
-How’s about a little JT “Can’t Stop the Feeling” I’m telling you the dancing thing works!
+How’s about a little JT “Can’t Stop the Feeling” Or “Staying Alive” by the Bee Gees.
+I’m telling you the dancing thing works!

 What’s Your Body Doing?